Zuehlke/ConfZ/docs/source/usage/sources_loaders.rst

   select the corresponding variables with allow- and deny-lists and with an optional prefix and optional custom separator for nested variables.
 The variable names are either inferred from the config name or can be explicitly mapped.
 - :class:`~confz.ConfZCLArgSource` allows to load config data from command line arguments.
 An optional prefix allows to select only parts of the arguments.
+Optional custom separator for nested variables is also supported.
 The argument names are either inferred from the config name or can be explicitly mapped.
 - :class:`~confz.ConfZDataSource` allows to define constant config data.
 This can be very useful for unit tests, see :ref:`context_manager`.